Case Keenum: 2007 season

 In fall camp before the 2007 season, the Cougars held a de facto quarterback competition to fill the starting spot vacated by the departure of four-year starter Kevin Kolb.
 The competition swung between Keenum and sophomore Blake Joseph throughout two-a-days and during much of the season, with each player displaying a different set of strengths and weaknesses.

 Keenum made his first collegiate appearance on September 1, 2007, when the Cougars opened the season at Oregon.
 He threw for 179 yards and a touchdown on 14-of-27 passing and added 47 rushing yards on nine carries against the Ducks.
-Against C-USA rival Tulane in the second game, Keenum threw for 185 yards and a touchdown on 13-of-21 passing, leading Houston to a 34–10 win.
+Against C-USA rival Tulane in the second game, Keenum threw for 185 yards and a touchdown on 13-of-21 passing, leading Houston to a 34–10 victory.
 In the third game of the year against Colorado State, Keenum came on in relief of starter Blake Joseph and accounted for four touchdowns.
 For this performance, Keenum was recognized as CollegeSportsReport.com's Division I FBS National Performer of the Week.
 Keenum played at quarterback in all thirteen games of the season, starting in seven.

 Late in the season, the Houston coaching staff selected Keenum to be the regular starting quarterback over Joseph.
 Keenum's outstanding pocket presence and efficient passing won out in the end over Joseph's stronger arm and running ability.
 Overall, he finished with 2,259 passing yards, 14 touchdowns, and 10 interceptions.

 2008 season

 During the 2008 season, Keenum became the second player in school history to complete over 5,000 passing yards in one season.
 He also led the nation in total offense, and was the national runner-up in passing yards, behind Texas Tech's Graham Harrell.
-The Houston Cougars showed many signs of improvement, winning their first bowl game since 1980 with a victory over Air Force, and defeating two nationally-ranked opponents.
+The Houston Cougars showed many signs of improvement, winning their first bowl game since 1980 with a victory over Air Force, and defeating two nationally ranked opponents.
 Following the season, Keenum won the 2008 Conference USA Offensive Player of the Year award.

 2009 season

 Keenum led the Houston Cougars to a 10–4 record in 2009.
-Keenum finished the 2009 season with 48 total touchdowns and over 5,800 total offensive yards.
+He finished the season with 48 total touchdowns and over 5,800 total offensive yards.
 His play helped Houston upset then #5-ranked Oklahoma State, Texas Tech, and later Mississippi State.
 Houston played East Carolina on the road in the Conference USA Championship, but lost the game in the final minute.
 Houston faced Air Force in a rematch of the previous year's Armed Forces Bowl and this time Air Force emerged victorious.
 In cold, windy conditions, Keenum threw six interceptions in the game, and was held to only one touchdown.
 He finished in eighth place in the Heisman Trophy voting in the 2009 season.
-He was named as the Conference USA Most Valuable Player and won the Sammy Baugh Trophy.
+Keenum was named as the Conference USA Most Valuable Player and won the Sammy Baugh Trophy.